creativecommons/wp-plugin-creativecommons/README.md

 ### Display An Image License

-If you place a [license] block around an image that has licensing metadata, that will display the license block and the One Click Attribution button:
+If you place a [license] shortcode around an image that has licensing metadata, that will display the license block and the One Click Attribution button:

 ![Image with license block](screenshot-6.jpg)